 Nick.
 Go and get it for me.
 I want to look at it with you.
 (Hellman: 217) expresses the inner pain of the speaker though she is laughing.
+In the next dialogue:

 Yank.
 After I'm 'nitiated.
 I'll show you.